Adjectives in English

 Order of Adjectives

 Some adjectives, such as “good” and “bad,” can be at the beginning or the end of your list.
 In general, if there are more than two adjectives being used to describe something, they should be put in front of the noun they are describing.
-However, if there is only one or two adjectives, the order doesn’t matter.
+However, if there are only one or two adjectives, the order doesn’t matter.

 Adjectives Examples